sprclldr/WP-Theme-Tutorial---US-States-Plugin-for-WordPress/readme.txt

 ~Current Version:1.1~

-Adds US state taxonomy to WordPress posts and populates the terms.
+Adds US state taxonomy to any WordPress post type and populates the terms.

 == Description ==

-Adds US state taxonomy to WordPress post type and populates the terms.
+Adds US state taxonomy to any WordPress post type and populates the terms.

 == Installation ==